Should I File For Chapter 7 Bankruptcy?

 - When should I think about Chapter 7 bankruptcy?

 - I'm still paying for my car or furniture.
 Does Chapter 7 bankruptcy make sense for me?

 - I need to file for Chapter 7.
 Do you have any tips?

-- What are the disadvantages of filing for chapter 7 bankruptcy?
+- What are the downsides of filing for chapter 7?

-Chapter 7: the court discharges your debt.
+Chapter 7: the court cancels (discharges) your debt.
 Your bills “vanish.”
 You are no longer responsible for them.
 You get a clean slate and a chance to start over with no debt.

-Chapter 13: the court puts you on a three- to five-year payment plan to repay your debts.
-This can help you try to avoid foreclosure of your home or with debts, such as traffic tickets or legal financial obligations (LFOs), that you cannot discharge.
+Chapter 13: the court puts you on a 3- to 5-year payment plan to repay your debts.
+This can help you try to avoid foreclosure of your home or to pay off other debts, such as traffic tickets or legal financial obligations (LFOs), that you cannot discharge.

-You can discharge most bills, including credit card and medical debt, debt owed to a former landlord, and debt owed due to the repossession of a vehicle.
+You can discharge most bills, including credit card debt, hospital and medical debt, debt owed to a former landlord, and debt owed due to the repossession of a vehicle.